 Yes.
-As of 2017, on average, states demanded about a year’s worth of training to secure a cosmetology license and roughly a month’s worth of training for an EMT license.
+As of 2022, on average, states demanded about a year’s worth of training to secure a cosmetology license and just over a month’s worth of training for an EMT license.

 No—it’s an unfair comparison to EMTs.
 The work of EMTs bears a far more direct relationship to public health and safety than the work of cosmetologists.

 Evidence strongly suggests the answer is yes.
-In 2016, the American Institutes for Research, at the request of the beauty industry, examined cosmetology curriculum mandates by topic across 11 states (p.
-10-14).
+In 2016, the American Institutes for Research, at the request of the beauty industry, examined cosmetology curriculum mandates by topic across 11 states (pp. 10-14).
 While noting mandates are not always clear and safety may be woven into other topics, AIR reported that, on average, the 11 states mandated 167 hours of education that specifically related to safety and sanitation.
-Considering that the 11 states require an average of 1,645 hours of cosmetology school, safety and sanitation amounts to about 10 percent of required training for a license.
+Considering that the 11 states required an average of 1,645 hours of cosmetology school, safety and sanitation amounts to about 10% of required training for a license.

 No. In terms of health and safety, the work of cosmetologists is even less comparable to that of paramedics.

 Those arguing that cosmetologists are more like paramedics than EMTs claim cosmetologist is not an “entry-level” position like EMT.

 To start in the field of cosmetology, you get a cosmetology license, just as you would get an EMT license to start in the field of emergency medicine.
 (While states offer easier to obtain licenses within the cosmetology field, such as manicurist, esthetician, hairstylist or shampooer, these are subfields, not stepping stones toward a higher-level license as EMT is for paramedic.)